User Guide

 list

-Tag the 2nd task in the MustDoList with the tag [school]tag
+Tag the 2nd task in the MustDoList with the tag [school]tag1 school project priority

 Tag the 1st task in the MustDoList with the tags [school], [project], [priority]